abigoroth/draw_me/README.md

 # DrawMe

 This gem is used to generate state diagram for [AASM gem](https://github.com/aasm/aasm).
 This gem utilize Matsuda's [stateful_enum gem](https://github.com/amatsuda/stateful_enum) graph generator to generate AASM state diagram.
+Tested with rails 5.1.4

 ## Installation
 Before we start with DrawMe gem there are dependencies for [AASM gem](https://github.com/aasm/aasm) such as graphiz installation and other stuff are need to be done beforehand.
 Please head to [AASM gem](https://github.com/aasm/aasm) page for more info about the setup.